parker-group/SMRU_homebirth/README.md

 # Homebirth Outcomes in SMRU Clinics

-This repository contains the analysis code and public dataset used for the study examining predictors of home birth among women receiving antenatal care in SMRU clinics.
+This repository contains the public dataset and analysis code used to generate the results and Figure 1 reported in the manuscript examining predictors of home birth among women receiving antenatal care in SMRU clinics.

-The repository includes the dataset used for the analysis, the full analytical workflow, and code used to generate the results and Figure 1b reported in the manuscript.

 ---